Ahead of Karnataka elections, 18 lakh Muslim names missing in voters’ list

 Deccan Herald while quoting Khalid Saifullah, Research Associate and COO of CRDDP, said that they have identified 16 Karnataka constituencies from which the names of 1.28 lakh voters are missing from the list.
 Based on the number, they are estimating that around 15 lakh would be missing from the 224 Karnataka constituencies.

-They arrived at the findings when comparing the the 2011 census data with the voters' list that was published on Februaru 28 2018.
+They arrived at the findings when comparing the 2011 census data with the voters' list that was published on February 28, 2018.

 Also Read | Who will win Karnataka assembly elections?
 Here is a blast from the past